Arion Press Special Sale

 4. A Travel Book by FRED MARTIN, with 78 drawings, many with colors.
 Signed by Martin, the author and artist, 1976.
 Variant binding with silkscreened, hand-colored print.
 From an edition of 200 copies of the book, and 26 copies of the print. $1,000.

-19. The Big Sleep by Raymond Chandler, the classic hardboiled crime novel, with an introductory essay by Lawrence Clark Powell, illustrated with 40 photographs (in the manner of motion picture stills) by LOU STOUMEN, signed by the photographer, 1986.
-Original binding.
-Edition of 400 copies. $1,200.
+19. The Big Sleep by Raymond Chandler, with an introductory essay by Lawrence Clark Powell, illustrated with 40 photographs by LOU STOUMEN, 1986.
+Signed by the photographer.
+From an edition of 400 copies, $1750.00.

 Search Arion Press